abraham-tech/inventory-management-system/README.md

 ---

-By providing a comprehensive and user-friendly inventory management system, ABC Inc. aims to streamline their operations, reduce errors, and improve overall business efficiency.
+ABC Inc. aims to streamline its operations, reduce errors, and improve overall business efficiency by providing a comprehensive and user-friendly inventory management system.